Side Effects, Risks & Effectiveness

 Yes.
-Ovulation usually returns within a few days after discontinuing the ring; however it may take a few months for some women.
+Ovulation may return within a few days after discontinuing the ring; however, it may take a few months for some women.
 Pregnancy should be possible when you stop using the vaginal ring.

-Office visits to obtain a prescription for vaginal rings range from $50 to $200.
-Each vaginal ring for costs approximately $30-$35.
+Office visits to obtain a prescription range from $50 to $200.
+Each vaginal ring costs approximately $30-$35.

-What about vaginal ring and sexually transmitted diseases (STD’s)?
+What about the risks of sexually transmitted diseases (STDs)?